artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 ### I have code that _has_ to stay hidden

 So do we!
 In the iOS world, we use API compatible Open/Closed CocoaPods that allow for us to mock out for OSS consumers and let us use [private implementations](/blog/2014/06/20/artsys-first-closed-source-pod/).
 If you're trying to hide API secret calls, it's probably easier for someone to run a [proxy](http://www.charlesproxy.com) than it is to find the section of code calling it.

+### Our expectations of OSS contributors

+We don't expect people to contribute to our mobile apps.
+For libraries, that's different.